-In closing, I, once again, humbly, and respectfully thank you for the opportunity to be the Judge of the Court of Common Pleas of Belmont County, Ohio, Probate/Juvenile Division.
-With your continued support and confidence, I remain committed to providing the best possible results based on honesty, integrity, responsibility, faith in God, and a deep concern for all we have the privilege of serving.
+In closing, I humbly and sincerely thank you for the privilege of serving as the Judge of the Court of Common Pleas of Belmont County, Ohio, Probate/Juvenile Division.
+Your continued support and trust inspire me to remain steadfast in my commitment to justice, guided by honesty, integrity, responsibility, faith in God, and genuine care for those we serve.